raff766/GUI-test/README.md

 # GUI-test
-A simple GUI app I made with Java.
+A simple GUI app I made with a group of classmates at CSUN.